digimbyte/5e/norodo_backstory.md

 Erys stayed with me for **several nights**, guiding me through unfamiliar paths, teaching me the ways of the land.
 She never asked about my past.
 Never questioned my silence.
 And in turn, **I learned to listen**, not just to her words but to the world around me. **The music of the wind.
 The rhythm of the earth beneath my feet.**

+During our travels, I admitted that my appearance might unsettle others.
+When she asked why, I hesitated before answering.
+*"An accident,"* I said, the words hollow even to my own ears.

+Erys suggested a fire—her tone almost carrying a double meaning, not just a question but a statement.
+She did not pry further, only nodding in quiet understanding.
+Over our final days of travel, we fastened together a new clothing kit for me, a patchwork of old and new.
+It was cumbersome, but it helped draw less ire and attention. **Scars of fire** became my new cover, a quiet deception wrapped beneath robes and a simple woven mask.

 When we reached the next **trading post**, she turned to me with a small smile.

 > "The world is cruel, but balance exists.
 Wear this as a reminder that you are part of it, no matter what others see."

-She placed a small **bone-carved amulet** in my hands, smooth and polished.
+She placed a small **bone-carved raven head amulet** in my hands, smooth and polished.
 I held it close, feeling the weight of her words settle into my bones.

 And then she was gone, disappearing into the roads beyond, leaving me to walk my path alone once more.